 - (1) Upon publication of a call for tenders, any interested supplier may submit a request to participate.
 The information provided with the call for tenders shall be sufficiently precise to enable suppliers to identify the nature and scope of the procurement. - (2) The call for tenders may require the provision of information for qualitative selection within the time limits indicated and may include a questionnaire.
-The selection criteria used to carry out the qualitative selection shall comply with Article 25 and shall be published with the call for tenders. - (3) In addition to (2) above, the call for tenders may also require the submission of an initial tender, which shall be the basis for the subsequent negotiations. - (4) The minimum time limit for receipt of a request to participate in accordance with paragraphs (1) and (2) shall be no less than 15 days, or for contracts with a value exceeding EUR 200,000 where no SAN has been published in accordance with Article 5, 25 days. - (5) If the call for tenders also requires the submission of an initial tender in accordance with paragraph (3), the time limits shall be no less than 20 days, or for contracts with a value exceeding EUR 200,000, where no SAN has been published in accordance with Article 5, 30 days. - (6) Following the qualitative assessment of the information provided in response to the call for tenders, only those suppliers invited to do so by the Organisation may take part in the negotiations.
+The selection criteria used to carry out the qualitative selection shall comply with Article 25 and shall be published with the call for tenders. - (3) In addition to (2) above, the call for tenders may also require the submission of an initial tender, which shall be the basis for the subsequent negotiations. - (4) The minimum time limit for receipt of a request to participate in accordance with paragraphs (1) and (2) shall be no less than 20 days, or for contracts where no SAN has been published in accordance with Article 5, 30 days. - (5) Following the qualitative assessment of the information provided in response to the call for tenders, only those suppliers invited to do so by the Organisation may take part in the negotiations.
 Where the call for tender is made in accordance with paragraphs (1) and (2), the invitation to negotiate may be accompanied by a requirement to submit an initial tender, which shall form the basis for such negotiations.
 The minimum number of tenderers invited to take part in the negotiations shall be 3 and in any event a number sufficient to ensure genuine competition.
-However, where the number of suppliers meeting the selection criteria is below the minimum number, the Organisation may continue the procedure with those suppliers only. - (7) During the negotiations, the Organisation shall ensure equal treatment of all tenderers and shall not provide information in a discriminatory manner by giving some tenderers an advantage over others. - (8) The negotiations may take place in successive stages in order to reduce the number of tenders to be negotiated.

-- (9) In the case of research and development activities, the Organisation may decide to use the negotiation phase to conduct separate research and development activities with one or several tenderers.
+However, where the number of suppliers meeting the selection criteria is below the minimum number, the Organisation may continue the procedure with those suppliers only. - (6) During the negotiations, the Organisation shall ensure equal treatment of all tenderers and shall not provide information in a discriminatory manner by giving some tenderers an advantage over others. - (7) The negotiations may take place in successive stages in order to reduce the number of tenders to be negotiated. - (8) In the case of research and development activities, the Organisation may decide to use the negotiation phase to conduct separate research and development activities with one or several tenderers.
 Such activities may aim at the development of an innovative supply, service or work and the subsequent purchase of the resulting supply, service or work.
-In such cases, the negotiations may be structured in successive stages reflecting the steps of the research and innovation process. - (10) In accordance with Article 27, the Organisation shall not reveal to the other tenderers any confidential information communicated by a tenderer participating in the negotiations without first obtaining that tenderer's consent. - (11) The Organisation shall inform tenderers in good time of its intention to conclude negotiations and set a common deadline for submission of final tenders.
-The final tenders shall comply with the minimum requirements of the tender documents and be based on the outcome of the negotiations. - (12) The Organisation shall assess the final tenders submitted on the basis of the award criteria set out in the tender documents and in line with Article 26.
+In such cases, the negotiations may be structured in successive stages reflecting the steps of the research and innovation process.

+- (9) In accordance with Article 27, the Organisation shall not reveal to the other tenderers any confidential information communicated by a tenderer participating in the negotiations without first obtaining that tenderer's consent. - (10) The Organisation shall inform tenderers in good time of its intention to conclude negotiations and set a common deadline for submission of final tenders.
+The final tenders shall comply with the minimum requirements of the tender documents and be based on the outcome of the negotiations. - (11) The Organisation shall assess the final tenders submitted on the basis of the award criteria set out in the tender documents and in line with Article 26.